casper-network/docs-archive/economics/index.rst

 .. _economics:

-Economics of Our Platform
+Economics
 =========

-Economic activity on our platform can be conceptualized as taking place on four distinct layers, consensus, runtime, ecosystem and the macroeconomy.
+Economic activity on Casper can be conceptualized as taking place on four distinct layers, consensus, runtime, ecosystem and the macroeconomy.
 Each layer, consensus and up, provides a foundation for activity taking place on the next layer.
 A trust-less platform requires that proper incentives be provided to participants operating each of these layers to ensure that they work together to unlock the value of the platform.

-We cannot yet provide formal game theoretic results for our incentive mechanisms, but interested readers can follow our progress with the `Economics of the CasperLabs Blockchain <https://github.com/CasperLabs/Casper-economics-paper` paper.
+We cannot yet provide formal game theoretic results for our incentive mechanisms, but interested readers can follow our progress with the `Economics of the Casper Blockchain <https://github.com/CasperLabs/Casper-economics-paper` paper.

 This section of our online documentation is intended only to familiarize the user with our core economics features, rather than to describe their precise implementation and user interface.